 Your Major Professor will chair your thesis defense and all members of your Advisory Committee must attend the defense.
 Graduate School regulations require that the defense will consist of a public presentation followed by a private defense during which only the student and advisory committee will be in attendance.
 The public presentation is open to anyone who wishes to attend.
 Current Graduate School policy provides that in order to pass your thesis defense you must receive a positive vote from your Major Professor and all or all but one of the other members of your committee.
-Two members of the Advisory Committee must approve your defense and oral examination, and must certify their approval on the Thesis Defense and Final Examination Approval form, available on the Graduate School website: https://grad.uga.edu/wpcontent/uploads/2016/11/body_apprform.pdf.
+Two members of the Advisory Committee must approve your defense and oral examination, and must certify their approval on the Thesis Defense and Final Examination Approval form.
 The results of the defense of the thesis must be reported to the Graduate School at least one week before graduation.